johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 However, such additional restrictions may reduce the likelihood that a user agent will be able to interoperate with existing servers.

+## The Set-Cookie Header Field {#set-cookie}

+When a user agent receives a Set-Cookie header field in an HTTP response, the user agent MAY ignore the Set-Cookie header field in its entirety (see {{ignoring-cookies}}).

+If the user agent does not ignore the Set-Cookie header field in its entirety, the user agent MUST parse the field-value of the Set-Cookie header field as defined in {{parsing}}.

 ## Subcomponent Algorithms

 This section defines some algorithms used by user agents to process specific